daidahao/Database-Principles-Notes/midterm.md

 `where country = 'us'` is way more efficient.

-> When you apply a funcTon or operators to a null, with very few exceptions the result is null because the result of a transformation applied to something unknown is an unknown quantity.
+> When you apply a function or operators to a null, with very few exceptions the result is null because the result of a transformation applied to something unknown is an unknown quantity.

 **Aggregate functions ignore `NULL`s.**